Marija-Kov/good-ol-blog-website/README.md

 <br>

 ## Todos <a name = "todos"></a>
-- Live updates should be ordered newest-first or the box should scroll to bottom with every update;
 - The enabled state of the live update feature should, ideally, persist in between rendering of different pages;
 - Develop a solution to communicate free web service limits to users within the app;
 - Test live update feature;